 Let’s be honest: we all struggle with distractions to some degree.
 Distractions can take many forms, including our phones, computers, friends, or our own thoughts.
 In college, distractions can be even more abundant than in high school, because there are so many new opportunities and experiences available.
 Additionally, most college students have more flexibility and less structure in college than they did in high school.
+Whether you’re learning remotely or living on campus, you may have long periods of unstructured time when you will have to decide how to use your time wisely.
 Usually, no one else is there to keep you on task—you’re in charge of making your own schedule and focusing when it’s time to study.

 Many students struggle to stay focused and end up not getting the most out of their study sessions; then they sometimes find they need to cram at the last minute to get work finished.
 Fortunately, there are many strategies available to keep yourself distraction free.
 This handout shares strategies to manage internal and external distractions so that you can maximize your focus (and your success) in college.